Silent Radar: Background

-Following the Canadian release on March 31, 1998, the official album release party came as a live show by the band which was broadcast over the Internet on Thursday April 2, 1998.
+Following the Canadian release on March 31, 1998, the official album release party came as a live show by the band which was broadcast over the Internet and radio on April 2, 1998.
 The webcast was a live show from Lee's Palace in Toronto.

 Included with the initial release of the CD was a white card which contained "CD Active" Instructions to the album's secret website.
 Attached to this card was a coupon which could be mailed back to the band and the sender would receive a free live EP in the mail called Live Radar.
+This EP included four songs from the release show of Silent Radar, which was originally broadcast over radio.
 Only those who sent back the card received the bonus CD.

 The album provided the band with their third and final Juno nomination as they were nominated for Best Rock Album at the 1999 Juno Awards.
 As was the case with their previous two Juno nominations, the band lost the award to The Tragically Hip.
 (The band's next studio record, Slomotion, was not eligible for a Juno nomination as it contained a "greatest hits" bonus disc and thus did not meet the Juno requirement that a majority of the material on the album be previously unreleased.)

+On April 14th, 2023, the band released a special reissue, dubbed Silent Radar Super Deluxe.
+The album was made available only over digital download and streaming services, and contained the original Silent Radar album in its entirety, as well as various extras.

+One of these extra segments included studio recordings of the album prior to mixing - named the Raw and Unmixed version.
+Another portion of the album, named The Extras contained several radio edits, live performances (two of which were from the Live Radar EP), and B-sides, plus two fully-mixed, but unreleased tracks.
+The fourth portion, The Lost Album, contained a demo version of Silent Radar, with different recordings of each song on the album, plus different tracks and track orders.The 46 tracks on Silent Radar Super Deluxe were released in an effort to capture the band when it was at its peak.
+When the band announced the reissue, they released the different renditions of Stereo to streaming services in advance of the album.